FilterKaapi/filterkaapi.github.io/_posts/2015-09-22-illusion-of-control.md

 Conclusions from The Illusion Matrix:

 - It's obvious to `Focus` on what we `control` and whose outcome directly `influences` us.
 For example, exercising for 30 minutes everyday will lead to healthy life.
-- It's best to `Ignore` what we don't `control` and doesn't `influence` us
+- On the other hand, it's best to `Ignore` what we don't `control` and doesn't `influence` us.
+Game of Thrones and soap operas fall in this category.
-- For actions and outcomes that we `don't control` but that `affect us`, we generally the better option to `Hope` for the best
+- For outcomes that we `don't control` but that `affect us`, `Hope` for the best
 - The last box is the most interesting.
-It's outcomes that we can `control` but which `don't impact us`.
+It includes outcomes that we can `control` but which `don't impact us`.
 A lot of business ideas lie in this matrix.
 This box actually represents our resources, knowledge and network.
 When used this well, this box can be moved up to the `Focus` box.

 Do you agree with my analysis?
 Which is your favorite box?